Skip to main content

 The Psychology

-Mage players demonstrate:
+Mage players tend to show:

 • High Openness: You appreciate complexity.
 Simple champions bore you.